Skip to Content

 The Big Apple

-You can’t miss the exit to reach Presqu’ile.
-It’s marked by the Big Apple pie factory.
-And when I say big apple, I really mean HUGE.
 This enormous apple-shaped viewing platform is an Ontario icon.
-But it’s worth stopping into the Big Apple pie factory to snack on one of their famous pies.
-Or, you can grab some treats to take with you on your road trip to Montreal.
+But it’s worth stopping into the Big Apple pie factory to snack on some of their famous pies.
+Browse the gift shop and grab some treats to take with you on your road trip to Montreal.
 I am a big fan of the caramel apple crumble myself.
-You can pick your pies from their website here.
+You can pick your pies ahead of time from their website here.

 Presqu’ile Provincial Park